harsh-sengar/Github-Reviewer-Recommendation/README.md

 # Github-Reviewer-Recommendation
-Github Reviewer Recommendation using Neural Networks on Graph
+Github Reviewer Recommendation on Graph using Graph Neural Network